This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Efficient Watering Techniques

-- Drip irrigation systems deliver consistent moisture while you’re binge-watching Netflix
+- Drip irrigation systems deliver steady moisture while you’re away from home

 Fertilization and Pruning Strategies